deflatcoin/contracts/serverlessDexContract.md

 6- markets count: Incemented to each market created;

-7- marketIndex: Index position to address token market;
+7- marketIndex: Index position to address of market struct;

 8- markets: market struct mapped by address;